data-anna/data-analysis-customer/sankey_diagram_basic/DetailsBasicSankeyDiagramProject.md

 2. Using Python for both retrieving the data and visualization (see an example using plotly library here);
 3. Using library Data-Driven Documents (d3.js) if you are familiar with JavaScript (tutorial [here](https://davidwalsh.name/learning-d3)).

-# Question yourself
+# Question Yourself

 How would you design a Data Warehouse in order to enable a Report user to see the Customer Journey for all customers and at the same time to be able to filter exact customerId and see full journey of only 1 customer?

-# Useful links
+# Useful Links
 [https://github.com/microsoft/powerbi-visuals-sankey](https://github.com/microsoft/powerbi-visuals-sankey)